What is Fentanyl? A Parents Guide to Fentanyl & Teens

 How is Fentanyl Getting Into the Hands of Teens?

-The chemicals and tools needed to make fentanyl are shipped from countries such as China and India.
-Nearly all of the illicit fentanyl trafficked into the United States is produced in Mexico, according to U.S. authorities, where fentanyl is made in labs by crime syndicates and drug cartels.
-These labs are in rural areas and inside apartments and houses, with no sanitary controls.
+The chemicals and tools needed to make fentanyl are shipped from other countries.
+Nearly all of the illicit fentanyl trafficked into the United States is made in labs by crime syndicates and drug cartels.
+These labs are in rural areas and in apartments and houses without sanitary controls or safety oversight.

 Fentanyl is then sent to post-production facilities where it is mixed with sugars, common painkillers like acetaminophen, and chemical binders and pressed into counterfeit pills.
 Fentanyl powder is mixed with other substances to bulk it up and decrease its potency.